UniversalDependencies/docs/_el/feat/Gender.md

 </table>

 Gender is a lexical feature of [nouns](el-pos/NOUN), [proper nouns](el-pos/PROPN), [adjectives](el-pos/ADJ), [determiners](el-pos/DET), [pronouns](el-pos/PRON),  [numerals ](el-pos/NUM) and [verbs](el-pos/VERB)(participles).
 There are three values of gender: masculine, feminine, and neuter.
-In Modern Greek Gender is grammatical in general although in the case of annimates it is more likely that  grammatical gender  agrees with sex.
+In Modern Greek Gender is grammatical in general although in the case of annimates it is more likely that  grammatical gender denotes the sex.

 ### <a name="Masc">`Masc`</a>: masculine gender